 Post a diversity of different calls for traffic, including discount offers, different types of content, sales, and links to internal pages, then analyze the behavior patterns of traffic coming to your site from each type of post.
 Think of this as an AB test that occurs before your users are ever exposed to a CTA, with your CTA being consistent in both rounds.
 Eventually, you should notice a pattern of more users converting after coming to your site from specific types of posted content.
 Increase the prevalence of this type of content on your social circuits, and you should see a correspondingly higher conversion rate.

-These offsite strategies, when working in conjunction with proper on page conversion optimization, can take your conversion rate to new heights.
+These offsite strategies, when working in conjunction with proper on page conversion optimization, particularly for your most important pages, can take your conversion rate to new heights.
 As with any conversion optimization strategy, data is your best friend here, so try out these strategies independently against a control group before you make a final determination of what’s effective and what’s not.
 Eventually, you’ll find the right combination of tactics for your business to maximize its lead and sales pipeline.

 We offer high quality blog writing services to small entrepreneurs as well as the Fortune 500.
 Contact us for more info!

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|

 |cookielawinfo-checkbox-functional||11 months||The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Functional".|